pluthra2/Lazor_Project_Group10/README.md

 L - Laser coordinates (origin and direction)
 P - Hole/sink coordinates
 ```
-Once you've made your .bff file use the (insert final file name here) to solve it.
-Insert the file name in line (insert line number here).
+Once you've made your .bff file use the "Lazor_Project_Final_Code" to solve it.
+Insert the file name in line 801.

 ### How does our method work?